Parallels (company): History

 From 2009 to 2011, the company launched Parallels Desktop 5 for Mac, Parallels Desktop 6 for Mac, Parallels Server for Mac 4.0 Mac mini edition, Parallels Transporter, Parallels Workstation 6 Extreme, Parallels Desktop 7 for Mac, Parallels Mobile for iOS, and Parallels Workstation 6.

 During 2012, 2013 and 2014, the company discontinued Parallels Server for Mac, Windows and Linux, launched Parallels Desktop 8 for Mac and Mac Management for Microsoft System Center Configuration Manager, and released Parallels Desktop 10 for Mac.

 Parallels acquired 2X Software in February 2015, rebranded their service provider business to Odin, later sold the Odin Service Automation Platform to Ingram Micro.
 They also released Parallels Mac Management v4.0 for Microsoft SCCM and Parallels Desktop 11 for Mac.

 In 2017, Virtuozzo and Plesk, two products from the pre-Parallels history of SWSoft, were spun out.

 In December 2018, Corel announced that it had acquired Parallels.

 On October 20, 2020, it was announced that Google had partnered with Parallels to bring Windows applications to enterprises and cloud workers using Chrome Enterprise.

 On February 17, 2023, Microsoft announced a partnership with Parallels to enable Windows 11 support on Mac computers with M-Series processors using Parallels Desktop 18.

 On January 30, 2024, the company announced the new product Parallels DaaS.

+On March 12, 2024, the company announced the new product Parallels Browser Isolation.

+In February 2026, the company was split from Corel, with Parallels remaining under the ownership of KKR.